Endowed by the Family and Friends of Margaret Baker Graham

 The committee encourages self nominations, nominations by supervising professors, and/or members of the Association for Business Communication.
-Students who wish to apply should submit an application to the Graduate Studies Committee chair of the Graduate Studies Committee chair and the ABC Executive Director by visiting here where you will upload the following documents:
+Students who wish to apply should submit an application to the Graduate Studies Committee chair and the ABC Executive Director by visiting here where you will upload the following:

 - Letter of application indicating need for research funds